Picnics are for Lovers

 Check the weather forecast before leaving

-Remember to put your phones and other gadgets on silent.
+Put your phones and other gadgets on silent.
 You’ll never be able to enjoy your partner and unwind with zings and pings alerting you to incoming texts and emails every few minutes.

 Special thanks to Lesley Christensen-Yule for helping edit this piece.